ev3dev/brickstrap/README.md

 This will create a `<name>` folder, a `<name>.tar` and a `<name>.img` file in the current directory. `<name>` is determined by the board configuration file.

-Additionally, brickstrap provide a `shell` command that lets you chroot into the root file system that was created.
+Additionally, brickstrap provides `shell` and `root-shell` commands that let you chroot into the root file system that was created.
 This lets you make changes manually which can then be used to create a new image file like this...

-    brickstrap shell -b <board> -d <name>
+    brickstrap root-shell -b <board> -d <name>
     # make some changes
     exit
     brickstrap create-tar -b <board> -d <name>
     brickstrap create-image -b <board> -d <name>

-We have also found `brickstrap shell` to be useful as a cross-compiler since you can download and install Debian packages and it use QEMU to run foreign binaries (like gcc).
+We have also found `brickstrap shell` to be useful as a cross-compiler since you can download and install Debian packages and it uses QEMU to run foreign binaries (like gcc).

+Note that `brickstrap shell` uses `proot -R` that lets you using the user and home directory from the host machine inside of the shell.
+This can have some unintended side-effects, so read `proot --help` to understand how this works.
+Furthermore, `sudo` and `su` won't work in `brickstrap shell`, so if you need to do anything as root, log in separately with `brickstrap root-shell`.

 Board Configuration Directories